 Orkney is well known for prehistoric archaeology and indeed maritime remains from both world wars.
-Perhaps less well known are the WWI and WWII heritage sites that still exist on land.
+Perhaps less well known are the World War One and World War Two heritage sites that still exist.

-Situated on Hoy Sound, Ness Battery guarded the western entrance to the naval base of Scapa Flow, Orkney.
+Situated in Stromness, over looking Hoy Sound, the Ness Battery guarded the western entrance to the naval base of Scapa Flow, Orkney.
 The site itself comprised several gun emplacements, searchlight positions, AA gun positions and a huge command centre which had the task of halting any hostile move through the Hoy Sound.

 The impressive Ness Battery was the subject of a visit by our students last week.
 Guided through the complex by Andy Hollinrake, the students were given the full history of the site including stories of the personnel that worked to guard the Royal Navy warships anchored in Scapa Flow.